stevecassidy/ald/python/README.txt

 python pronunciation.py -s suffix_rules.txt ../typesetting aus_sampa.lex

-If you wish to incorporate another dictionary, for example the maplist task lexicon (maplist_task.txt), use the -l option:
+If you wish to incorporate another lexicon, for example the maptask lexicon (maptask_landmarks.txt), use the -l option (the incorporated lexicon will not be subjected to heuristic extension if the -s option is used simultaneously with the -l option):

-python pronunciation.py -l maplist_task.txt ../typesetting aus_sampa.lex
+python pronunciation.py -l maptask_landmarks.txt ../typesetting aus_sampa.lex

 For more detailed usage information run: